MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/remotely-access-teams-rooms.md

 - It logs when a Teams Rooms Pro management user remotely accesses the device.
 However, audio isn't enabled.

 > [!Note]
-> There are nbo additional Windows services required for the remote access feature.
+> There are no additional Windows services required for the remote access feature.
 ## Enable remote access

 By default, remote access is disabled.
 To enable remote access: